rahul12-code/polymer-shop-project/README.md

 # Polymer Shop Project

 This project is a static e-commerce website designed as a showcase for a simple online store.
 Built with a focus on clean, user-friendly design, it provides users with an intuitive interface for exploring and interacting with products.
-Although this is a static site with limited interactivity, it offers a complete set of essential pages for an e-commerce experience.

 ## Project Pages